-For the years ended December 31, 2006 and 2005, approximately 90% of our revenues were derived from products we manufacture.
-The remaining 10% of our revenues for the years ended December 31, 2006 and 2005, were derived from complementary products we distribute in order to provide the researcher with a single source for all equipment needed to conduct a particular experiment.
-For the years ended December 31, 2006 and 2005, approximately 53% and 54%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
-A large portion of our international sales during both 2006 and 2005 consisted of sales to GE Healthcare (formerly Amersham Biosciences), the distributor for our spectrophotometers and plate readers.
+For the years ended December 31, 2007 and 2006, approximately 87% and 90%, respectively, of our revenues were derived from products we manufacture.
+The remaining 13% and 10%, respectively, of our revenues for the years ended December 31, 2007 and 2006, were derived from complementary products we distribute in order to provide the researcher with a single source for all equipment needed to conduct a particular experiment.
+For the years ended December 31, 2007 and 2006, approximately 58% and 53%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
+A large portion of our international sales during both 2007 and 2006 consisted of sales to GE Healthcare (formerly Amersham Biosciences), the distributor for our spectrophotometers and plate readers.
 GE Healthcare distributes these products to customers around the world, including to many customers in the United States, from its distribution center in Upsalla, Sweden.
 As a result, we believe our international sales would have been a lower percentage of our revenues if we had shipped our products directly to our end-users.
 Changes in the relative proportion of our revenue sources between catalog sales, direct sales, and distribution sales are primarily the result of a different sales proportion of acquired companies.

 Cost of product revenues.
 Cost of product revenues includes material, labor and manufacturing overhead costs, obsolescence charges, packaging costs, warranty costs, shipping costs and royalties.
 Our cost of product revenues may vary over time based on the mix of products sold.
-We sell products that we manufacture and products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
+We sell products that we manufacture and products that we purchase from third parties.
+The products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
 We anticipate that our manufactured products will continue to have a lower cost of product revenues as a percentage of revenues as compared with the cost of non-manufactured products for the foreseeable future.
 Additionally, our cost of product revenues as a percent of product revenues will vary based on mix of direct to end user sales and distributor sales, mix by product line and mix by geography.